qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 .......

 ``Biggest parts`` [vector: polygon]
-  Resulting polygon layer with the biggest parts chosen.
+  Resulting polygon layer with the n biggest parts of each feature.

 .. _qgislinesubstring: